 Oily and acne prone skin left me frustrated and desperate for a solution.
 I scoured the internet for answers and tried everything I could get my hands on from Clean and Clear to Oxy and more.
 It all made my skin dry, but oily at the same time and yet I still suffered breakouts.
 I felt depressed, so I called my doctor hoping she could refer me to a dermatologist so I could get my hands on the strong stuff.
 I remember I was hoping she would recommend accutane.
 Accutane is an oral retinoid, and works similar to Retin A but has a lot of side effects because it is so strong.
 I’ve also heard that accutane can have negative affects on your mental health, so in the end I’m glad she never recommended it and prescribed something so much better.

-She prescribed me Retin A. It was a clear gel called tretinoin 0.025 that I applied at night, a few times a week.
+She prescribed me tretinoin.
+It was a clear gel called tretinoin 0.025 that I applied at night, a few times a week.
 At first, I’ll admit, it was a disaster.
 My skin became extremely flaky, red and irritated.
 I almost gave up.
-My doctor suggested I cut back my applications to just once or twice a week and use a heavy moisturizer.
+My doctor suggested I cut back my applications to just once or twice a week and use a thick, heavy moisturizer.
 I never used moisturizer as a teen/young adult because my skin was oily and I didn’t want to exacerbate the issue.
-But cutting back and moisturizing was the answer!
+But cutting back on the frequency and moisturizing was the answer!
 My skin improved, drastically!

 I would also highly recommend a good hydrating face cream for sensitive skin.
 Dr Jart’s Ceremidin is formulated for even the most sensitive skin.
 Dr. Jart uses a Ceramide 3 complex to your repair skin and provide time-released moisture.
 It’s the only cream that got me through the flaky periods and I still use it every morning and night as I love the plump feeling it provides!